influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 1970-01-01T00:00:00Z   between 6 and 9 feet      8.12
 ```

-The query returns the oldest field value for each field key that includes the word `level` in the `h2o_feet` measurement.
+Returns the oldest field value for each field key that includes the word `level` in the `h2o_feet` measurement.

 {{% /expand %}}